tiramisusolutions/mr.docs/README.md

 mr.docs is a [Docker container](https://docker.com "Homepage of docker"), which can help you with testing documentation written in [Sphinx](http://sphinx-doc.org/).

-mr.docs was written as a personal tool, to improve the [documentation of Plone](http://docs.plone.org).
+mr.docs is written as a personal tool, to improve the [documentation of Plone](http://docs.plone.org).

 It comes with a pre-configured list 'of good known words' based on typical terms used within [Plone](https://plone.org).